TG922/Netflix-UI-Clone/README.md

-# Netflix-UI-Clone(InProg)
+# Netflix-UI-Clone

+I have Developed a Netflix UI Clone using HTML5, CSS3, JS with the help of TMDB API.
+Functionalities used like FlexBox,Hover effects and Gradients.
-Developing a Netflix Clone using HTML5, CSS3 functionalities like Hover effects, Gradients and FlexBox and JavaScript functions like async, DOM and promises to fetch api and get data and I am also using TMDB Api where you can fetch all movie details easily.
+JavaScript functions used like async, DOM and promises to fetch the api and get the data.
+Other than that I have also used TMDB Api where we can fetch all movie data easily.

 Features